 A tangle of wisdom and love

 One suggestion from Ancient Greek philosophy is that perhaps we are aiming at both.
-In a previous lesson, we looked at Diotima's ladder, and the idea of the love as a process of transcendence.
+In a previous article, we looked at Diotima's ladder, and the idea of the love as a process of transcendence.
 In the same passage in the Symposium, Socrates talks about how the philosopher and priestess Diotima taught him that philosophy is a pursuit in which both wisdom and love are tangled up together.

 For Diotima, love is interesting because it represents an ambiguous, in-between state.
 Socrates retells a dialogue with Diotima where he suggests to his teacher that love is a “great god.”
 But Diotima disagrees.
 Perplexed, Socrates proposes instead that perhaps love is a mortal being.
 Again, Diotima says that this is not the case.
 Instead, she says, love is a “great spirit” that is “between god and mortal” .